The Thomas Pages homepage

 •

-In Alexandria of Egypt, where allegory had long been used to find meaning in Greek myths, allegory unfortunately also became a dominant method of interpreting holy Scripture.
-Allegory is more than symbolism.
+In Alexandria of Egypt, where allegory had long been used to find meaning in Greek myths, allegory unfortunately also became a dominant method of interpreting Holy Scripture through the influence of Jewish philosopher Philo.
+Allegory is more than simple symbolism.
 It is the use of one story under guise for another.

 •

-The influence of this method spread throughout Christianity and heavily influenced interpretation of the Bible, especially of those parts regarded as difficult or in conflict with the world-view of the time.
+The influence of this method spread throughout Christianity and heavily influenced interpretation of the Bible, especially of those parts regarded as difficult or in conflict with the world-view of a particular time.

 •